-- 28. This clause provides for the Attorney-General to determine whether a person remanded under Division 1 is to be surrendered to the Tribunal. - 29.
-The Attorney-General must determine to surrender the person unless he or she is satisfied that there are exceptional circumstances.
-In considering whether there are exceptional circumstances, the Attorney-General must give the person a reasonable opportunity to provide documents showing exceptional circumstances, and the Attorney-General must consider any documents so provided. - 30.
+- 30. This clause provides for the Attorney-General to determine whether a person remanded under Division 1 is to be surrendered to the Tribunal that sought the arrest of the person. - 31.
+The Attorney-General must determine to surrender the person unless he or she is satisfied that there are special circumstances.
+In considering whether there are special circumstances, the Attorney-General must give the person a reasonable opportunity to provide documents showing special circumstances, and the Attorney-General must consider any documents so provided. - 32.
 The Attorney-General is required to make a determination on the person's surrender as soon as practicable after the person has been remanded under Division 1.